Kevin Yu: Amateur career

-Yu has represented his country at multiple international competitions.
+Yu has represented Taiwan at multiple international competitions.
 He took the gold medal at the 2013 Asian Youth Games and won individual bronze and team gold at the 2014 Asian Games.
 He competed at the 2014 Summer Youth Olympics.
 He also competed at the 2017 Summer Universiade, winning bronze medals in the individual and team events.
 At the 2018 Asian Games, he finished fourth in the individual competition and fifth in the team competition.
 He has also competed at the Nomura Cup (2013, 2015), Eisenhower Trophy (2014, 2016), Bonallack Trophy (2016) and Arnold Palmer Cup (2019).

 Yu played golf for Arizona State University from January 2017, winning three individual collegiate titles and finishing third, behind Matthew Wolff, in the individual competition at the 2019 NCAA Division I Men's Golf Championship.
 He won the Australian Master of the Amateurs in early 2019.
 He qualified for the 2020 U.S. Open, his third consecutive qualification in the event.

 Professional career

 Yu turned professional in 2021.
 He earned status on the Korn Ferry Tour for 2021 through the PGA Tour University program.
 He has two top-10 finishes in his first four starts.

+In October 2024, Yu won his first PGA Tour event; the Sanderson Farms Championship, winning on the first hole of a playoff against Beau Hossler.